Welcome Journey Conversations

 Secondary Goal: Find clarity as to our public commitment to living as a Welcoming faith community.

-Our commitment for these conversations is not to have a predetermined outcome or destination in mind, or to use them to persuade each other in order to arrive at a unison, but to hear new information, and to help us more clearly see & hear each other’s diverse perspectives that come from the beautiful quilt of experiences here at Atonement.
+Our commitment for these conversations was not to have a predetermined outcome or destination in mind, or to use them to persuade each other in order to arrive at a unison, but to hear new information, and to help us more clearly see & hear each other’s diverse perspectives that come from the beautiful quilt of experiences here at Atonement.

 Part 1: What is Reconciling in Christ?